brianegan/Scaffold.ruble/Readme.md

 ## Download

 * Click "Download Source" button at the top-right of this page, or
-* Click the "Downloads" tab and choose the most recent file.
+* Click the "Downloads" tab and choose the most recent file, or
+* Clone the repo into your "Aptana Rubles" folder like a pro.

 ## Installation